-There are two methods of submission: in person and by mail/common carrier.
+There are two submission methods: in person and by mail/common carrier.
 Currently, the RISCL does not accept evidence submitted by email.

 Whichever method is used, the officer/submitting agency must take care to ensure that the evidence will not be lost, damaged, or contaminated and that the chain of custody is always maintained.
-It is equally important to recognize and observe that proper safety precautions have been always used not only in the collection of evidence but also when submitting evidence to the RISCL.
+It is equally important to recognize and observe that proper safety precautions have always been used in the collection of evidence and when submitting evidence to the RISCL.